Battle of Hormozdgan: Aftermath

 The chief secretary of the deceased Arsacid king, Dad-windad, was afterwards executed by Ardashir I. Thenceforth, Ardashir I assumed the title of shahanshah ("King of Kings") and started the conquest of an area which would be called Iranshahr (Ērānshahr).
 He celebrated his victory by having two rock reliefs sculptured at the Sasanian royal city of Ardashir-Khwarrah (present-day Firuzabad) in his homeland, Pars.
 The first relief portrays three scenes of personal fighting; starting from the left, a Persian aristocrat seizing a Parthian soldier; Shapur impaling the Parthian minister Dad-windad with his lance; and Ardashir I ousting Artabanus IV.
 The second relief, conceivably intended to portray the aftermath of the battle, displays the triumphant Ardashir I being given the badge of kingship over a fire shrine from the Zoroastrian supreme god Ahura Mazda, while Shapur and two other princes are watching from behind.

 Vologases VI was driven out of Mesopotamia by Ardashir I's forces soon after 228.
 The leading Parthian noble-families (known as the Seven Great Houses of Iran) continued to hold power in Iran, now with the Sasanians as their new overlords.
 The early Sasanian army (spah) was identical to the Parthian one.
-The majority of their cavalry composed of the same Parthian nobles that had once served the Arsacids.
+The majority of their cavalry was composed of the same Parthian nobles that had once served the Arsacids.
 This demonstrates that the Sasanians built up their empire thanks to the support of other Parthian houses, and has thus been called "the empire of the Persians and Parthians".
 However, memories of the Arsacid Empire never completely vanished, with efforts trying to restore the empire in the late 6th-century made by the Parthian dynasts Bahram Chobin and Vistahm, which ultimately proved unsuccessful.